FosterG4/BAF/README.md

 2. whitelist Foster-runner.exe in anti virus you have or disable it
 3. Extract files to a folder
 4. Run the injector as Administrator
-5. chose 1 and Enter
-6. start The game (force run game in direct 11 : -force-d3d11) (steam version)
+5. start The game (force run game in direct 11 : -force-d3d11) (steam version)
-7. Enjoy enhanced gameplay
+6. Enjoy enhanced gameplay

 ## Usage